 My wise mother once told me to: look both ways before crossing the street; carry an umbrella to school in the spring; and don’t go out alone at night.
 The advice can go a long way when doing business in Korea or even in most parts of the world.

-Getting involved in business in Korea is unwise without due diligence (Look both ways before crossing the street), carefully drafted shareholder agreements (carry and umbrella in the spring) and some Korean know-how (don’t go out alone in the dark).
-Korean statutory law provides less protection to non-controlling shareholders than in Europe, States and in many other parts of the world.
+Getting involved in business in Korea is unwise without due diligence (Look both ways before crossing the street), carefully drafted shareholder agreements (carry an umbrella in the spring), and some Korean know-how (don’t go out alone in the dark).
+Korean statutory law provides less protection to non-controlling shareholders than in Europe, States, and many other parts of the world.

 The horror stories about the pitfalls of doing business in Korea can fill a book.
 However, the same can be said of success stories.
-Many have found Korea to be a wonderful place to do business; however, they have followed some good old fashion Korean know-how and guidance.
+Many have found Korea to be a wonderful place to do business; however, they have followed some good old-fashioned Korean know-how and guidance.

 In a recent case that received a good deal of media attention, a director/minority shareholder was held personally liable for the debts of the company based on his alleged lack of management oversight.

 This is not meant to discourage investors.
 This nation can be a profitable, enjoyable, and personally satisfying place to do business.
 However, the business waters are teeming with sharks, and without a little water savvy and a guide, you will become the next meal.

 My motivation for writing this article stems from a practice that has reemerged in the past few years.
 Non-Korean companies have been offered “sweetheart” deals by local investors.
 Often the face of the deal is sweeter than the deal.